OpenFAST/openfast/docs/source/test.rst

 Testing OpenFAST
 ================

-OpenFAST automated testing is accomplished through the use of `CTest <https://cmake.org/Wiki/CMake/Testing_With_CTest>`__ and customized with a set of Python scripts.
+OpenFAST testing is accomplished through the use of `CTest <https://cmake.org/Wiki/CMake/Testing_With_CTest>`__ and customized with a set of Python scripts.

-All of the files corresponding to automated testing are contained in the ``reg_tests`` directory of the OpenFAST repository.
+All of the files corresponding to testing suite are contained in the ``reg_tests`` directory of the OpenFAST repository.
 The associated files include

 - input files
-- "gold standard" outputs
+- baseline solutions
 - various Python programs used in the tests

+Some required files are linked in the OpenFAST repository through a git submodule.
+Be sure to obtain all of the necessary files for testing by running ``git submodule update --init --recursive`` or update the required files with ``git submodule update``.

 Dependencies
 ------------